top of page

 2. Certification audit - this is the audit fieldwork.
 One or more auditors from the accredited certification body will come on site, work their way systematically through their audit checklists, checking things.
 They will check your ISMS policies, standards and procedures against the requirements identified in ISO/IEC 27001, and also seek evidence that people follow the documentation in practice (i.e. the auditors’ favourite “Show me!”).
 They will gather and assess evidence including artefacts produced by the ISMS processes (such as records authorising certain users to have certain access rights to certain systems, or minutes of management meetings confirming approval of policies) or by directly observing ISMS processes in action, and by interviewing relevant people.

 3. Post-audit - having analysed and considered the findings, the results of the audit will be reported formally to management.
-Depending on how the audit went and the auditors’ standard audit processes, they will typically raise the following (in increasing order of severity):
+Depending on how the audit went and the auditors’ standard audit processes, they will typically raise the following (in increasing severity):

 • Observation or Opportunity For Improvement - these are niggles, minor concerns or potential future issues that management is well advised to consider;